chrislzm/BackInStock/FrontEnd/README.md

 ## Prerequisites

-The frontend requires the [Stock Notifications Database REST API](../RestApi) to be running.
+Requires the [Stock Notifications Database REST API](../RestApi) to be running.

 ## Installing